michaelkamprath/eater-sap-1-improvements/ram-rom-upgrade/README.md

 ### Breadboard Layout

 ### Connecting to Control Logic
-At this point in the breadboard CPU's evolution away from the original Eater SAP-1 design, the following control lines are in use:
+At this point in the breadboard CPU's evolution away from the original Eater SAP-1 design, the following control lines are in use.
+Some control lines are marked as **New** or **Updated** in comparison to the previous [Increment Registers](../increment-registers/) project.

 | Symbol | Title | Description |
 |:-:|:--|:--|